Spectral analysis of the truncated Hilbert transform with overlap: Introduction

-where $H$ is the ordinary Hilbert transform on $\mathcal{L}^2(\mathbb{R})$. \end{definition} As we will prove in what follows, the inversion of $H_T$ is an ill-posed problem in the sense of Hadamard \cite{engl}.
+As we will prove in what follows, the inversion of $H_T$ is an ill-posed problem in the sense of Hadamard \cite{engl}.
 In order to find suitable regularization methods for its inversion, it is crucial to study the nature of the underlying ill-posedness, and therefore the spectrum $\sigma(H_T^* H_T)$.
 An important question that arises here is whether the spectrum is purely discrete.
 This question has been answered for similar operators before, but with two very different answers.
 In \cite{koppelman}, it was shown that the finite Hilbert transform defined as $H_F = \mathp_{[a,b]} H \mathp_{[a,b]}$ has a continuous spectrum $\sigma(H_F) = [-i,i]$.
 On the other hand, in \cite{kat2}, we find the result that for the interior problem $H_I = \mathp_{[a_2,a_3]} H \mathp_{[a_1,a_4]}$, the spectrum $\sigma(H_I^* H_I)$ is purely discrete.

 The main result of this paper is that $H_T^* H_T$ has only discrete spectrum.
 In addition, we obtain that $0$ and $1$ are accumulation points of the spectrum.
 Furthermore, we find that the singular value decomposition (SVD) of the operator $H_T$ can be related to the solutions of a Sturm-Liouville (S-L) problem.
 For the actual reconstruction, one would aim at finding $f$ in \eqref{tht} only within a region of interest (ROI), i.e. on $[a_2,a_3]$.
 A stability estimate as well as a uniqueness result for this setup were obtained by Defrise et al in \cite{defrise}.
 A possible method for ROI reconstruction is the truncated SVD.
 Thus, it is of interest to study the SVD of $H_T$ also for the development of reconstruction algorithms.